-- 3.25 All new applicants must take a driver assessment test, carried out by our approved provider. - 3.26 Details of how to book and pay for the test are published on the Council's website. - 3.27 Existing drivers may also be required to pass a practical driving assessment if there are concerns about their standard of driving, and the licence may be suspended until the assessment is passed.
+- 3.25 All new applicants must take a driver assessment test, carried out by the Council's approved provider. - 3.26 Details of how to book and pay for the test are published on the Council's website. - 3.27 Existing drivers may also be required to pass a practical driving assessment if there are concerns about their standard of driving, and the licence may be suspended until the assessment is passed.

-DVLA check
+DVLA CHECK